Purpose. Resilience. Performance.

 The nagging voices in your head, giving you every possible reason to just stop doing the thing that used to give you so much joy.

-Maybe you win this inner battle sometimes.
-But you don’t know if you have the resilience to keep fighting against yourself.
+Maybe you win this inner battle sometimes; maybe you don’t.
+But it’s not sustainable, or fun, to keep fighting against your own mind like this.
 You probably think you’re weak; that others are just made of tougher stuff than you.

 I can promise you that you that this isn’t the case.
 You have exactly what you need inside you to: